 Luisela Alvaray is an Associate Professor in our Media and Cinema Studies

-Alvaray is active in two professional organizations—the Society for Cinema and Media Studies (SCMS), where she is the Co-chair of the Latino/a Caucus, and the Latin American Studies Association (LASA), where she is an active member of the Film Studies section.
+Alvaray is active in two professional organizations—the Society for Cinema and Media Studies (SCMS), where she was Secretary and Co-chair of the Latino/a Caucus between 2013-2016, and the Latin American Studies Association (LASA), where she is an active member of the Film Studies section.

 Through her coursework and professional endeavors, Alvaray tries to keep an active connection with the community.
-She periodically asks students to attend different film festivals in the city, brings filmmakers from the community to her classes, and has personally served as judge in the documentary competition of the Chicago International Film Festival (2014).
+She periodically asks students to attend different film festivals in the city, brings filmmakers from the community to her classes, and has personally served twice as judge in the documentary competitions of the Chicago International Film Festival.

 Alvaray’s research has been published in Cinema Journal, Cultural Dynamics, Communication Teacher, Transnational Cinemas, Studies in Hispanic Cinemas, Film & History, Emergences, Objeto Visual (Caracas), Cinemais (Rio de Janeiro), and Film-Historia (Barcelona).
-She is also a contributor to the forthcoming The Routledge Companion to Latin-American Cinemas, as well as Latin American Melodrama (2009), The Oxford Encyclopedia of the Modern World (2008) and has published two books in Spanish — A la luz del proyector: Itinerario de una espectadora (2002) and Las versiones fílmicas: los discursos que se miran (1994).
+She is also a contributor to Global Cinema Networks (2018), The Routledge Companion to Latin-American Cinemas (2018), Latin American Melodrama (2009), The Oxford Encyclopedia of the Modern World (2008) and has published two books in Spanish — A la luz del proyector: Itinerario de una espectadora (2002) and Las versiones fílmicas: los discursos que se miran (1994).

 Alvaray is originally from Caracas, Venezuela, speaks Spanish at home and has a beautiful, smart and imaginative daughter, who she considers her best creation.